 Constant arousal and its inherent engorgement can create a tension situation throughout the pelvic region that can sometimes result in an abscess if not released.

 Sexual arousal arouses the parasympathetic nervous system.
 Blood flow and pressure in both the blood vessels of the penis and the testicles increase.
 This high degree of tension relieves on orgasmic release.
 However, for those that cannot achieve orgasmic release, the pressure remains, and excess blood may stay in the genital area.

 For young men, it is usually not an issue, as the congestion ends rather quickly.
 But for older, especially diabetic men, the congestion may remain and, in some cases, may result in prostate and testicular swelling.
 A prostate abscess can be a more serious side effect of this condition.

 Young men have given the slang name “blue-balls” to this condition.
 It can happen anytime a male remains aroused without orgasm, but for some people that have an underlying circulation problem, such as diabetics, it can become serious.

-If an abscess is treated thoroughly, there’s no compelling reason another abscess will form there again.
+If you treat an abscess thoroughly, there’s no compelling reason another abscess will form there again.
 However, within the prostate, a gland with multiple small capillaries, some pockets of infected tissue may remain.
 If the body does not eliminate the infection, the abscess could become active again.
 4

 Any abscess in the body is a serious matter.
 A prostate abscess is no different.
 Unfortunately, many men try to ignore the condition until it has advanced to a serious, persistent problem.